farazdagi/algorist/README.md

 Once installed, you can use it as `cargo algorist`.

+NB: No point in installing the crate as a library (except for development of the crate itself).

 ## Usage

 When contesting, you will normally have a set of problems to solve, each of which is identified by a